infovote-io/dashboard/docs/index.md

 - Although **cumulative** income growth was the **same** during Carter’s term (5.9% versus 5.9% in Clinton’s), participants rated the economy during Clinton’s first term as much stronger.

-### Real Election's Margin vs RDI Growth and Economy Evaluations
+## Election's Margin vs RDI Growth and Economy Evaluations
 Over a series of experiments, @HealyLenz_2014 reveal that participants tend to overweight the last year's performance, despite intending to weigh growth equally across all years.
 Results are shown in *Figure 2* below.

 - The graph to the left presents the Vote Margin for each election and the RDI Growth Rate, while the second one the Vote Margin and the Economic Evaluations by participants.